The Activity section of the mParticle platform allows you to view information about your event data.

 This tab is only shown if there is a non-zero amount of revenue to display.

-All tabs can be filtered by date range, environment and input.
-Some tabs have additional filters.
+All metrics can be filtered by date range, environment and input.

 The User Activity view allows you to see a detailed summary of data associated with a single user.
 Note that only users with the Admin role can access the User Activity view.

 To find a user, begin entering any known ID for the user, an email address, customer ID, device ID, etc. The ID must match exactly to return a profile.
 If multiple profiles are returned, select the user you want from the list.